surma/surma.dev/content/things/compile-js.md

 supports Wasm directly, and [WASI-SDK] provides a sysroot (libc, libc++ etc) that works against WASI rather than, say, POSIX.
-This allows you to compile C/ C++ code to WebAssembly, and run it in any WASI-compatible environment (like `wasmtime`).
+This allows you to compile C/ C++ code to WebAssembly, and run it in any WASI-compatible environment (like [wasmtime]).

-Now here finally comes my rather amateurish observation that lead to this blog post: I think JavaScript looks a lot like C++.
+Now here finally comes my rather amateurish observation that led to this blog post: I think JavaScript looks a lot like C++.
 In fact, most of the features that JavaScript has to offer, C++20 has to offer as well.
 Often with extremely similar syntax. **What if I could write a transpiler of sorts that translates JavaScript to C++** and aims to maintain the semantics and behavior of JavaScript?
+Can I write a a dump transpiler that defers all the difficult stuff like type checking and scoping to the C++ compiler?
 Would that yield smaller binaries?
 Maybe even faster ones?
 Well, only one way to find out.

 ### The North Star